The Valuation Roll

 The property is let on a year to year basis, it is maintained in a fit state to command the rent and the tenant is responsible for the cost of repairs, insurance, management and rates.

-Values are fixed every five years at a Revaluation and will only be changed if there is a material change of circumstances affecting the value or if the value is amended on appeal.
+Values are fixed every three years at a Revaluation and will only be changed if there is a material change of circumstances affecting the value or if the value is amended on appeal.

-The level of value for each five yearly period is based on the “Tone Date” which is the 1st April two years prior to the date of the Revaluation.
+The level of value for each five yearly period is based on the “Tone Date” which is the 1st April one year prior to the date of the Revaluation.

 You can look up the Valuation Roll entry for your property or any other property in Scotland via the Scottish Assessors Association Web portal.